kitsudaiki/OpenHanami/docs/inner_workings/libraries/hanami_ini.md

 DataItem* value = object.get("DEFAULT", "x")
 // if value is a nullptr, then the group and/or item doesn't exist
-// the DataItem-class comes from my library libKitsunemimiCommon
+// the DataItem-class comes from my library hanami_common

 // get an item of the ini-file-content